Field Residency

 Step 3: The Reservation

 Securing the "Spot in the Box."
 Acceptance is finalized once we’ve confirmed the dog's readiness and the travel logistics.
 A 50% deposit secures your dog’s dates in the residency calendar.
-I limit the number of dogs per trip to ensure every dog receives individual attention and the "lion's share" of the wind.
+I limit the number of client dogs to one per trip to ensure every dog receives individual attention and the lion's share of the wind.

 Step 4: The Departure

-Prep and Pack.
-Once booked, you’ll receive a "Road-Ready" packet.
-This includes your detailed travel itinerary, a gear checklist, and the Liability & Permission to Treat waiver.
+Once booked, you’ll receive an individualized "Road-Ready" packet.
+This includes your dog’s detailed travel itinerary, a gear checklist, and the Liability & Permission to Treat waiver.
 All forms must be completed one-week prior to departure date.
-The outstanding balance is due upon return from the trip.
+The outstanding balance is due the day we return from the trip.

 Steward of the String

-My commitment to excellence carries into my professional life as a Consultant for Private Wealth firms, where I guide firms through the complexities of mergers and acquisitions.
+My commitment to excellence carries into my professional life as a consultant for private wealth firms, where I guide firms through the complexities of mergers and acquisitions.
 Because my professional work is remote-based, I am afforded a unique level of flexibility that allows me to spend over 50 days afield each season.
-This career path enables me to maintain a small, elite string of dogs without the pressure of high-volume turnover, ensuring your dog receives my undivided attention and each field is methodically approached to maximize opportunity.
+My career enables me to maintain a small, elite string of dogs without the pressure of high-volume turnover, ensuring your dog receives my undivided attention and each field is methodically approached to maximize opportunity.

-I am an active member of NAVHDA and I have pursued wild game across the landscapes of my home state of Kansas as well as Oklahoma, New Mexico, Colorado, Wyoming, Montana, South Dakota, Idaho, Iowa, and Nebraska.
-While much of my time is spent solo with the dogs, I am occasionally joined afield by my wife, whom I love dearly; her presence reminds me that the best hunts are those shared with the people - and dogs - we value most.
+I am a board member of my local chapter of the North American Versatile Hunting Dog Association, a founding member of the Kansas chapter of Backcountry Hunters & Anglers, and I have pursued game across the landscapes of my home state of Kansas as well as Colorado, Idaho, Iowa, Montana, Nebraska, New Mexico, Oklahoma, South Dakota, and Wyoming.
+While much of my time is spent solo with the dogs, I am occasionally joined afield by my wife, whom I love dearly; her presence reminds me that the best hunts are those shared with the people—and dogs—we value most.

 When your dog joins my string, they aren't just a client; they are a member of my team for the journey ahead.
 My goal isn't to “finish” your dog in a single trip, but to return a dog who is significantly more seasoned, confident, and improved by the grit of the prairie.